azniosman/Assignment-3.5/README.md

 - Builds the Docker image
 - Tags the image with both `latest` and the commit SHA
 - Pushes the image to ECR
+- Uses OIDC for secure authentication

+#### OIDC Authentication

-The workflow uses OIDC (OpenID Connect) for secure authentication with AWS.
+The workflow uses OpenID Connect (OIDC) for secure authentication with AWS.
+This requires:

+1. Proper IAM role configuration:

+   - Trust relationship with GitHub OIDC provider
+   - Correct repository name in the trust policy
+   - Necessary permissions for ECR, SSM, and Secrets Manager

+2. GitHub Actions permissions:
+   - `id-token: write` permission in the workflow
+   - Correct role ARN in the workflow configuration

-### 3. ECR Repository
+### 4. ECR Repository

 The Docker images are pushed to: